iontraps/awesome-iontraps/README.md

 ## Contributing

+If you have a question about iontraps, feel free to open a new [discussion](https://github.com/iontraps/awesome-iontraps/discussions).

-Use the [issues](https://github.com/iontraps/awesome-iontraps/issues) to discuss generally awesome (or aweful) things for iontraps.
-If you would like to add a link to this readme, please open a pull request.
+If you would like to add a link, please open a [pull request](https://github.com/iontraps/awesome-iontraps/pulls).

+Join us on Slack with this [invitation link](https://join.slack.com/t/iontraps/shared_invite/zt-wivcgsty-BOXHuirgnMFtmvmAFQQpQw).

 ## Contents